-Talent Acquisition And Recruitment
+Talent Acquisition And Offshore Hiring

 Talent acquisition and recruitment may sound like the same thing, but they are two different disciplines.
 When you know the difference, you can choose the direction you should be heading.

-While recruitment seeks to fill job vacancies, talent acquisition focuses on the overall human resources landscape with an eye toward the future of a company.
+While seeks to fill job vacancies, talent acquisition focuses on the overall human resources landscape with an eye toward the future of a company.

 Read on to learn more differences between recruitment and talent acquisition.